jaredforth/goodreads/README.md

 ## Examples

-An example for converting a Goodreads CSV export into a a `Book` is in the `examples` directory.
+An example for converting a Goodreads CSV export into a `Book` is in the `examples` directory.
 It can be run using
 ```sh
 cargo run --example goodreads_to_rust